 How can it be that so many members of this auditioned chorus can’t seem to follow the music from page to page?
 Now granted, the music we were working on has a dense layout – soloists, two choruses, and accompaniment – but it is not in the least unusual.
 We’ve had the scores for several weeks, and we’ve been rehearsing from them for three weeks.
 I was astounded to see a half dozen singers sitting near me who had no clue where we were, even on the second and third times we went through a particular passage.

 Why do so many people choose to talk during rehearsal?
 Yes, it’s a choice, and it’s a bad choice.
 Choristers have two jobs during a rehearsal.
 They should sing when it is their turn.
 The rest of the time, they should sit quietly and pay attention to the work that is being done with the other sections.
 Yes, occasionally – very rarely, in fact – one might need to whisper to a neighbor, “What measure did he say?” or something like that.
 But almost all other chatter is unnecessary and is a huge distraction to those who are trying to pay attention.

 So why do I remain a member of this chorus?
 Plenty of reasons:

 Because it’s the only chorus in our area that performs the symphonic repertoire.

-Because the director is The Best, and I learn something new from him every week.
+Because [I used to think that] the director is The Best, and I learn something new from him every week.